mdalai/self-driving-car-path-planning/README.md

 	IF (the ego car goes faster than  MAX SPEED):
 		Stay with  MAX SPEED.
 ```
+Notes:
+- To avoid jerk, max acceleration speed is defined as 0.224.
+- Max Speed: 49.5 mph.

 #### Step 3 - Trajectory Generation